priyanalliah/ai-agentic-bootcamp-dish/Supervisor_Instructions_v2.md

    - `Can you provide me a table of all the cell towers in the system with their relevant status?`
    - `Why is site S004 down?`

-#####  Quick sanity check:
-- Ask a scoped question (e.g., “What’s the status of site S002?”).
-The agent should call `get_data` behind the scenes.
-- If responses look generic, confirm the tool name in the YAML matches the imported tool’s name exactly (`get_data`), and that the OpenAPI paths/servers are reachable.

 #####  Common troubleshooting tips:
 - **Tool not found:** Re-run `orchestrate tools list`.
 If missing, re-import `wxo_assets/tools/get_data_openapi.json`.